Laxin0/Brainspoil/README.md

     -f            Enable formatting in generated code.
     -o <file>     Specify output file.
                   If output file not specified, code will be printed to stdout.
-    --heap=<int>  Specify heap size in elements (each element is 2 cells!).
-                  By default heap is 32 elements.
 ```

 If you didn't set `-f` flag code will be in one line without any additional symbols.
 Heap size specified in elements becouse each element is 2 cells wide.
 It neded becouse there is no way to use the cell value as the number of steps.
 So you need always cary with you counter, which tell you where you are.

 ## Execution